Italy, But Slower: A Toddler’s Tour of Puglia

 macramè Beach club

 We spent our last day at Macramè Beach Club.
-Sitting still isn’t my things, I’d usually be hopping from one Italian island to another, but having a solid base with a baby?
+Sitting still isn’t my thing, I’d usually be hopping from one Italian island to another, but having a solid base with a baby?
 Glorious.
 We stocked up on everything from Numeri Primi — litre-sized spritzes, fat slices of watermelon, molten lasagne — and sprawled on our loungers, taking it in turns to chaperone Ezra down the boardwalk.
-He fell asleep in the sea as he so often does, warm in my arms, eyes fluttered shut against my chest.
+He fell asleep in the sea, warm in my arms, eyes fluttered shut against my chest.
 I put him down on the lounger in just his vest and nappy, covered in sand and towel fluff, curls sticky with saltwater.
-I watched his chest move up and down with his soft breaths and thought — this is why we slowed down.
+I watched his chest move up and down with his soft breaths and thought; this is why we slowed down.

 For parents or prospective parents reading this, slow doesn’t mean less.
 Ironically, with no plans, no schedules, and no cars, we still made it to five different towns.
 Would I have done more, pre-baby?
 Definitely.
 I came to Puglia wanting to dash from trullo to trattoria, from cliff to castle.
-Instead, I found joy in looping a piazza six times, in how much my son loves lasagne, in freshly made focaccia cradled in toddler fingers.
-I came back replenished with small infinities of ordinary magic.
-We may not have crossed off every hilltop, but it was on this slow trip that my son developed a love for the sea, something that will stay with him and carve his life forever.
+Instead, I found joy in looping a piazza six times, in how much my son loves lasagne, in freshly made focaccia cradled in his teeny toddler fingers.
+I came back replenished by the small infinities of ordinary magic.
+We may not have crossed off every hilltop, but it was on this slow trip that my son developed a love for the sea, and I found joy in the reckoning of my past habits, when I was trying to doing it all.